 We’d heard grumblings last summer from Volt owners of the charging cords becoming warm, and in some cases, too hot to touch.
 But there’s no defect in the old cords, GM is quick to point out, and the exchange is completely unrelated.

+Hopefully, this means fewer trips to the charging station, increased miles of range, and less reliance on the Volt’s backup gas engine.
 Fox indicated Volt owners will be getting notices of the exchange via postal mail next week.
-The old charging cable will be swapped for the updated design the next time they have their car serviced at a dealership.
+The old charging cable will be swapped for the updated design the next time they have their Volt serviced at a dealership.

-The Volt has been a bit of a lightning rod for General Motors.
+The plug-in hybrid electric vehicle has been a bit of a lightning rod for General Motors.
 The company has consistently missed lofty sales targets, and the factory where the Volt is built currently sits idle on a five-week shutdown because of unsold stock sitting on dealer lots.